-20 1.1 Forest fire danger rating fundamentals and purposes
+1.1 Forest fire danger rating fundamentals and purposes

 Forest fires are an important natural hazard influencing public safety, ecology and management as well as productivity of forests in many countries around the world.
-In order to facilitate fire danger assessment on a given day and location, fire danger rating systems have been developed which integrate meteorological variables (and potentially additional factors) to produce numeric indices of fire potential (Chandler et al.,

-1983; Davis, 1959; Pyne et al., 1996).
-These can be used as a management tool, e.g. for preparedness planning, public information and warnings, mutual assistance and scheduling of prescribed fires (Baumgartner et al., 1967; Camia et al., 2006; Pyne et al., 1996).
+In order to facilitate fire danger assessment on a given day and location, fire danger rating systems have been developed which integrate meteorological variables (and potentially additional factors) to produce numeric indices of fire potential (Chandler et al., 1983; Davis, 1959; Pyne et al., 1996).
+In addition to indices covering this original definition of fire danger (e.g. McArthur's Forest Fire Danger Index), others relating to more specific aspects of fire danger - such as fuel moisture, which can be used to estimate the probability of ignition (Van Wagner, 1987) - are also available.
+Depending on local environmental conditions and the desired application, all of these can be used as a management tool e.g. for preparedness planning, public information and warnings, mutual assistance and scheduling of prescribed fires (Baumgartner et al., 1967; Camia et al., 2006; Pyne et al., 1996).
+Therefore, all indices used in this paper will be referred to as "fire danger indices".

-5 1.2 Effects of mountain meteorological phenomena on forest fires and fire danger rating
+1.2 Effects of mountain meteorological phenomena on forest fires and fire danger rating

 The diverse effects of mountain meteorological phenomena on forest fire danger and behaviour have been described by several authors (e.g. Butler et al., 1998; Gorski and Farnsworth, 2000; Holden and Jolly, 2011; Millán et al., 1998; Miller and Schlegel, 2006; Ryan, 1969).
 A comprehensive overview can be found in Sharples (2009).
-Key phenomena include changes of temperature and relative humidity associated with exposition and elevation leading to a distinctive spatial distribution of fuel types, effects on snow-melt and fuel moisture patterns, as well as diurnal mountain wind systems (e.g. thermally-caused along-slope, along-valley, cross-valley and mountain-plain wind

-- systems, all affecting fire behaviour and especially the direction of fire spread).
-More complex features comprise temperature inversions (conditions more favorable to wild-fires at higher than at lower elevations), thermodynamic Foehn winds (warm and dry katabatic lee slope winds causing high fire danger and intensive fire behaviour), dynamic channeling (a combination of upper winds and complex topography potentially - leading to unexpected extreme fire behaviour and spotting), low-level jets (narrow currents of fast moving air influencing fire behaviour), and deflections and perturbations of airflows by mountainous terrain (mountain wind waves (e.g. gravity waves) linked to induced instability, strong gusty winds potentially leading to blow-ups; and thunderstorms with lightning as an ignition source) (Sharples, 2009). - Holden and Jolly (2011) modeled topographic influences on fuel moisture and fire danger from a network of temperature and relative humidity sensors, digital elevation models and one meteorological station.
+Key phenomena include changes of temperature and relative humidity associated with exposition and elevation, leading to a distinctive spatial distribution of fuel types, effects on snowmelt and fuel moisture patterns, as well as diurnal mountain wind systems (e.g. thermally-caused along-slope, alongvalley, cross-valley and mountain-plain wind systems, all affecting fire behaviour and especially the direction of fire spread).
+More complex features comprise temperature inversions and associated thermal belt formation (conditions more favourable to wildfires at mid-slope than at lower and higher elevations, McRae and Sharples, 2011) and thermodynamic foehn winds (warm and dry katabatic lee slope winds causing high fire danger and intensive fire behaviour).
+Further mountain wind effects are dynamic channelling (a combination of upper winds and complex topography potentially leading to unexpected extreme fire behaviour and spotting), low-level jets (narrow currents of fast moving air influencing fire behaviour), and deflections and perturbations of airflows by mountainous terrain (mountain wind waves (e.g. gravity waves) linked to induced instability, strong gusty winds potentially leading to blow-ups, and thunderstorms with lightning as an ignition source) (Sharples, 2009, and the references therein).

+Holden and Jolly (2011) modelled topographic influences on fuel moisture and fire danger from a network of temperature and relative humidity sensors, digital elevation models and one meteorological station.
 Their results show a high heterogeneity of fuel moisture and fire danger in the study area.
-In addition to aspect, cold air drainage and subsequent temperature inversion were found to be a major cause of this heterogeneity.
+In addition to aspect, cold air drainage with subsequent temperature inversion and thermal belt formation were found to be a major cause of this heterogeneity.